 Instagram, in particular, is a visual-centric community, so a highly vivid and artistic ad image is important.
 A simple picture and text would work fine on Facebook, but may not be well received on Instagram.
 A good knowledge of the culture of the social networks will help determine which ads should be shown where.

 MailChimp is amazing!
 MailChimp is always proactive in instituting new features and abilities which give your business more reach and market share.
 With MailChimp’s features, your business can create, maintain and foster a brilliant and positive social media presence.
+MailChimp and social media belong together like peanut butter and chocolate!

 How have you used your email marketing in your social media presence?
 Let us know in the comments below.